 Re-routing pipes also requires demolition, or jack hammering, if you have pipes under your floors and inside your walls that also must be replaced.
 This is the best solution if you only have to replace a small number of pipes.

 Pipe re-routing repairs may take several days, depending on the efficiency of your contractor and the amount of work needed.
 Since it may involve breaking through the slab, you might need to leave your home and stay somewhere else while the work is completed.

 Most homeowners want to salvage their expensive flooring and choose tunneling for a repair method.

 The plumbing crew will dig tunnels under your home, perform the necessary repairs, and return the soil that was removed.

-Contact a Slab Leak Repair Specialist
+Contact a Slab Leak Repair Specialist in Rockwall, TX

 If you notice any signs of potential slab leaks in your home, call a slab leak repair professional immediately.
 The earlier you address the problem, the less water damage you’ll have to deal with under your foundation and inside your home.

 When it comes to slab leak repair, trust the experts with proven experience in the field.
 A slab leak is not something just anyone can fix.
 It takes time, expertise, and proper equipment.
 Get help from people who have the training to get the job done right.
 Do you notice the signs of a leak in your home?
 Contact Intown Plumbing today.